Beginner’s guide to indoor cycling: all you need to get started

 Once you've settled on a trainer, you need to find somewhere to put it.

-Some people go all-out, turning their garage into a ‘pain cave’ dedicated to hours of indoor cycling.
+Some people go all-out, turning their garage into a dedicated indoor training space for hours of indoor cycling.
+But you don’t need to go quite that far, especially if you're just getting started.

-You’ll need an area, ideally inside or at least sheltered, in which you can set up your bike and trainer, plus a little shelf or table at the front.
+You’ll need an area, ideally inside or at least sheltered, where you can set up your bike and trainer, plus a little shelf or table at the front.

-You ideally want sufficient space such that you can leave your smart trainer set up to make hopping on for a quick session more efficient.
+Choosing a space where you can leave your trainer set up will make hopping on for a quick session more efficient.

-Bear in mind that the equipment is fairly heavy and that you are likely to sweat a fair bit, so a wipe-clean floor is preferable to a carpeted area.
+Indoor cycling equipment is fairly heavy and you are likely to sweat a fair bit, so a wipe-clean floor is preferable to a carpeted area.

-If you only have a carpeted area, put down a mat first to protect it.
+If you only have a carpeted area, put down a mat to protect it.

-If you’re planning on using rollers rather than a turbo trainer (more on each below) then unless you are already skilled in getting started on them, you may prefer to set up near a surface you can hold on to or in a door frame.
+If you’re planning on using rollers rather than a turbo trainer, you may prefer to set up near a surface you can hold on to or in a door frame.

 The other thing to consider is noise.
-Indoor trainers, especially cheaper models, can be quite noisy machines and you’ll be standing up and powering along on it while you’re training.
+Indoor trainers, especially cheaper models, can be quite noisy machines and you’ll be standing up and powering along while you’re training.

 If you live in a shared house, you may want to keep it away from quieter spaces, or find a relatively well sound-proofed room to do your workout.